MatthiasNickles/diff-SAT/README.md

 #### Synopsis ####

-delSAT ("&#8711;SAT") is a probabilistic Answer Set and SAT solver targeted at sampling, probabilistic inference and multimodel optimization.
+delSAT is a probabilistic Answer Set and SAT solver targeted at _multimodel_ optimization, probabilistic inference and sampling.
+It is named after the del (aka nabla) operator &#8711;.

-It uses automatic differentiation and a form of gradient descent to find an optimal multiset of models, given a user-defined cost function (loss function) over weighted variables - using an approach called _Differentiable Satisfiability_ respectively
+It uses automatic differentiation and a form of gradient descent to find an optimal multiset of models, given a user-defined cost function (loss function, multimodel objective function) over weighted variables - using an approach called _Differentiable Satisfiability_ respectively
-_Differentiable Answer Set Programming_ (see "References" for details).
+_Differentiable Answer Set Programming_ (&#8706;SAT/ASP) - see "References" for details.

 delSAT can be used for plain SAT and Answer Set solving too, but has a wider range of use cases.
 For example:

-- Associating differentiable cost functions (representing, e.g., probabilistic weights) with rules or individual Boolean variables.
+- Associating differentiable cost functions (representing, e.g., smooth probabilistic weights) with rules, formulas or individual Boolean variables.
-  This way, delSAT can be used as a "hybrid" inference engine which makes use of symbolic/logical, graph or other relational knowledge as well as probabilistic constraints (in form of cost functions).
-In contrast to most existing probabilistic logic programming approaches, delSAT doesn't require any independence assumptions or other restrictions for random variables.
+  This way, delSAT can be used as a "hybrid" inference engine which makes use of symbolic/logical, graph or other relational knowledge as well as probabilistic/subsymbolic constraints (in form of cost functions).
+In contrast to most existing probabilistic logic approaches, delSAT doesn't require any independence assumptions or other restrictions for random variables.

 - Distribution-aware sampling of models (answer sets or satisfying truth assignments)